The Unbinding

 James stood.
 He did not kneel.
 He did not cry.
 Not yet.
 Not here.
 Not with the crying still trapped behind the same wall that had kept him from calling, the wall built of a thousand small refusals to feel what was obvious.
 He stood and he looked at the marker and he thought about the hat on the hook and the wood that remembers and the hand that wore the groove and how his father's hand had once rested on his shoulder with a weight that meant everything and he had not called and his father had not called and the phone had been a monument and the monument was a gravestone and the gravestone was a small flat stone in a county plot with grass growing over the name.

-In the house.
-They went to the house.
-The neighbor had a key, she had kept it, she had been the one to lock up after.
+When they returned to the house, the neighbor had a key.
+She had kept it.
+She had been the one who locked the place after.
 In the house, on a wall by the front door, there was a hook.
 And on the wall next to the hook there was a mark.
 A darkened patch on the paint, the size and shape of the shadow a hat would leave.
 The hat was gone.
 The hook was empty.
 But the wall remembered.
 The wood had not forgotten even if no one was left to rest their hand on it.

 James touched the mark.
 His hand on the wall where his father's hat had hung and where, before that, his father's father's hat had hung.
 The hand resting where the hands had rested.
 The groove receiving a touch it had waited two years to feel.